lahoffm/aclu-bail-reform/src/webscraper/dekalb/README.md

 ```
 python webscraper.py all 0 100
 ```
-This command scrapes records starting from an index number for a specified number of records. (e.g. `python webscraper.py all 12000 50` will search for 50 records starting from index 12000.)
-An *index number* and *record size* must be specified as arguments. **Discretion:** The larger the record size, the longer the runtime.
+This command scrapes records starting from an index number for a certain number of records. (e.g. `python webscraper.py all 12000 50` will search for 50 records starting from index 12000.)
+An *index number* and *record size* must be specified as arguments.
+**Discretion:** The larger the record size, the longer the runtime.
 For large record sizes, make sure network connection is stable for the entire duration of the scrape.

 | Column Name                     | Data Available